Do you have any legacy HP9000 PA-RISC based servers that you would like to modernize?

 Administration of containerized systems is generally done from within the container itself, with a few exceptions.
 However, some of the tools you are used to using may not work inside a container (SAM is a prime example) but almost all command line utilities will work.

-Here are some quotes from customers at which Service IT Direct has utilized HP-UX Containers to modernize their legacy HP9000 PA-RISC based servers:
+Here are some quotes from customers at which Service IT Direct has utilized HP-UX Containers or HP Containers to modernize their legacy HP9000 PA-RISC based servers:

 - The daily Cognos cube ran in 14 minutes.
 Normal time is 30 min.
 [MS] Access is running extremely fast, connecting to [the] NV [database].
 Kronos timecards ran in half the time, before time was 7 min, current time is 3 min.

 - From Finance, Day 1 closing the accounting period in AP, Purchasing, and Inventory went significantly quicker than normal, and on Day 2 & 3 there was no slow down posting JE’s and running reports.
 Overall, there was no time that people were complaining that “Oracle is slow”.

 - From Manufacturing, the close reports ran in just over an hour, where they normally run in 5 hours.
 The plant was able to come out of “disaster recovery” mode (they have to manually record transactions until the point in time inventory reports are complete) and resume entry to Oracle much sooner, which always helps in data integrity.

 - From IT, our processes to update sales and inventory tables ran much quicker, and the final Inventory grading cube was complete before 5:00pm on Day 1.
 Finance uses these tables and cubes for analysis and to generate close JE’s and are normally anxiously waiting for these processes to be complete